 37 Best Things To Do In Florence, Italy

-There are many incredible things to do in Florence, Italy – so many, that a lifetime isn’t enough to go through them.
+There are so many incredible things to do in Florence, Italy—so many that a lifetime isn’t enough to explore them all.
 This is one of the best cities in Italy.

 There are many things to do in Florence, to appreciate and admire the famous works of Michelangelo and Dante, the Italian greats who grew up and were part of the city’s construction we see today.

-I have been to Florence many times, including very recently, and I can tell you that with so much to see and do the city can be overwhelming!
-Don’t worry though.
-Since I know the city well I thought I’d select the unmissable things to do in Florence, with a few bucket list activities and some lesser known attractions.
+I have been to Florence many times, including very recently, and I can tell you that with so much to see and do, the city can be overwhelming!
+Don’t worry, though.
+Since I know the city well, I thought I’d select the unmissable things to do in Florence, with a few bucket list activities and some lesser-known Florence attractions.

-Make sure to also read my posts How To Make The Most Of One Day In Florence and The Perfect Itinerary To See Florence In 3 Days.
+Make sure to also read my posts, How To Make The Most Of One Day In Florence and The Perfect Itinerary To See Florence In 3 Days, for more ideas before your travels and adventures in Florence.

 things to do in Florence